Merrell Fankhauser interview

-Doctor Fankhauser is album you did with John Cipollina.
-How did you like working with him?
+Doctor Fankhauser is your album with John Cipollina.
+How was it to collaborate with John?

 John Cipollina was great to work with, very creative and spontaneous, very much like Jeff Cotton.
 Fans and other musicians always saw a similarity with Cipollina and Cotton… I am in the new DVD Tribute to Cipollina DVD “Recoil” talking about the Maui Session with him.

-In the 90's you were also very active on TV and you also released some albums.
-What are you doing this days?
+In the 90’s you were also very active on TV and you also released some solo albums.
+What are you doing these days?

 “This shot was of me sailing in the Hawaiian Islands dutring the documentary filming for “Return To MU”.
 Photo by William E. McEuen.”

 What are some future plans?